oracle/graal/truffle/docs/AOT.md

 Typical actions performed in an implementation of this method are:

 * Initialize local variable types in the FrameDescriptor of the root node.
 If a language uses local variables and their types are known, then this information must be provided to the FrameDescriptor.
-This step can be often be done already during parsing.
+This step can often be done already during parsing.
 * Compute the expected execution signature of a root node and return it.
 This step requires the parser to infer expected types for arguments and return values.
 * Prepare specializing nodes with profiles that do not invalidate on first execution.
 Truffle DSL supports preparation of specializing nodes for AOT.
 See the example AOT language for details.